hassnain360/EC601_Project2/README.md

 To perform sentiment analysis, we use Google NLP.
 We set up a Google Cloud account and enable the Natural Language API by visiting the Google Cloud Console (https://console.cloud.google.com/).
 I then import the necessary modules and authenticate my API key.
 I perform the required enviroment variable adjustments and use my given program to test the API to see if it gives positive or negative result for a given text.

-**Results**: We obtain a sentiment score using Google NLP.
+***Results: We obtain a sentiment score using Google NLP.
 The sentiment score is a value between -1 and 1, with -1 indicating very negative sentiment and 1 indicating very positive sentiment.
-The magnitude is a value indicating the strength of the sentiment, with higher values indicating stronger sentiment.
+The magnitude is a value indicating the strength of the sentiment, with higher values indicating stronger sentiment.***

 ## Phase 2: MVP Creation of a Social Media Analyzer